 Recruiters and hiring managers often review many resumes when hiring for an open role.
 A well-written headline will help the reader quickly understand your fitness for the job, making it stand out from the rest of the stack.

-Here are a few things you can do to strengthen your resume headline:
+Here are a few tips to strengthen your resume headline.

-Here are a few examples of good resume headlines that communicate the candidate’s value and fitness for the job in a brief and easy-to-read statement:
+Here are a few examples of good resume headlines for different careers that communicate a candidate’s value and fitness for the job in a brief and easy-to-read statement:

 - Award-Winning Sales Manager With More Than 7 Years’ Experience in Technology

-- Experienced, Multilingual Registered Nurse Specializing in Pediatric Care
+- Experienced, Multilingual Registered Nurse Specialising in Paediatric Care

 - Senior Marketing Strategist With Five Years’ Experience Managing Global Digital Campaigns

-- High-Energy Sales Executive Who Exceeded Annual Quota by 20% Three Years Running
+- High-Energy Sales Executive Who Exceeded Annual Quota by 20% for Three Years Consecutively

 - Peabody Award-Winning Editor With 10 Years’ Experience Covering International Politics

-- Dedicated, Bilingual High School Educator Specializing in Health and Physical Education
+- Dedicated, Bilingual High School Educator Specialising in Health and Physical Education

 - Energetic New MBA Graduate With Internship Experience in Global Economics